viet34tqc/notebook/interview.md

 - Load: when all the resources are loaded ( resources are parsed and get acknowledged off before DOMContentLoaded)
 - First Contentful Paint(FCP): the moment when the first element from the DOM appears in the users' browser.
 - Speed Index: shows how quickly the contents of a page are visibly populated.
+- LCP (Largest Contentful Paint): LCP measures the time from when the user initiates loading the page until the largest image or text block is rendered within the viewport.
 - Time To (fully) Interactive(TTI): the amount of time it takes for the page to be fully interactive.
 - First Input Delay (FID): the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
 - Total blocking time (TTB) = First contentful paint (FCT) + Time to interactive (TTI)